drew-gpf/deltav8/README.md

 On Windows you can get all the required dependencies, including the Pico SDK from [this unofficially supported Windows intaller](https://github.com/ndabas/pico-setup-windows) (see the Releases tag).
 The included CMake will be the correct version to use with this project.

 # Build instructions
-With zig, arm-none-eabi-gcc (and binutils), cmake in the path and PICO_SDK_PATH set to the path of the SDK you downloaded (may be done automatically by scripts mentioned above), one can simply:
+Doing all the above you can just run this from the project root (assuming a UNIX system):

 ```
 mkdir build
 cd build
 cmake ..
-make -j<JOBS>
+make
 ```

-Where JOBS is of course (NUM_CORES + 1) * HYPER_THREADS; a 10-core CPU with hyperthreading (20 threads) can use 22 jobs, for example.
-The -j parameter is optional and is only used to decrease compile times.
+Or running the equivalent for your preferred build system.
-Note that on Windows you need to generate NMake Makefiles due to eccentricities with MSBuild.
-Put simply,
+Note that on Windows you need to generate NMake Makefiles due to eccentricities with MSBuild:

 ```
 cmake .. -G "NMake Makefiles"